WHAT THE CLIENT SAID

 HOW WE SUCCEEDED

-Mapei needed to keep operational during the week so Teepee proposed to install the new racking over three weekends.
-The new system would be designed to operate Mapei’s current fleet of forklifts, which consisted of reach trucks and low level order pickers (LLOPs).
+Mapei needed to keep operating during the week so Teepee proposed to install the new racking over three weekends.
+The new system would be designed to operate Mapei’s current fleet of forklifts, which consisted of reach trucks and low-level order pickers (LLOPs).

-Due to three different types of pallet being stored within the racking system, Mapei were concerned how forklift operatives would locate the right pallet onto the correctly designed beam, so as to avoid overloading.
+Due to three different types of pallets being stored within the racking system, Mapei was concerned how forklift operatives would locate the right pallet onto the correctly designed beam, to avoid overloading.
 To overcome this, Teepee installed three different beam colours from their standard range, enabling drivers to easily identify the correct pallet location.
 As a further precaution weldmesh decking with suitable pallet supports were fitted to all beam levels, to prevent undetected poor quality pallets from collapsing.

-Finally, with a centrally positioned aisle in line with the dispatch roller shutter door nominally 4000mm long, Mapei had concerns regarding protection of the racking uprights as a high number of forklifts operated within the vicinity.
-With frame guards already installed to all uprights, Teepee installed low level tubular barriers fitted with our optional low level protection angle to reduce the risk of damaging the racking uprights.
-In addition, we installed concave mirrors to either side of the ‘Drive Thru’ aisles to enable drivers to be aware of one another’s location, as an additional safety measure.
+Finally, with a centrally positioned aisle in line with the dispatch roller shutter door nominally 4000mm long, Mapei had concerns regarding the protection of racking uprights as a high number of forklifts operated within the vicinity.
+With frame guards already installed to all uprights, Teepee installed low-level tubular barriers fitted with our optional low-level protection angle to reduce the risk of damaging the racking uprights.
+Also, we installed concave mirrors to either side of the ‘Drive Thru’ aisles to enable drivers to be aware of one another’s location, as an additional safety measure.

 OUR SOLUTION PROVIDED